-All staff in the Barbican Managing Agency Limited are employed by Barbican Holdings (UK) Limited, the immediate parent company of the Agency.
-The cost of these staff is borne by Syndicate 1955, with no amounts recharged directly to the Syndicate.
+All staff are employed by Barbican Holdings (UK) Limited, the immediate parent company of the Agency.
+The cost of these staff is mainly borne by Syndicate 1955, with no amounts recharged directly to the Syndicate.

 6. Remuneration of the Directors of Barbican Managing Agency Limited